hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 wisdom, people might try to avoid it completely because of its bureaucracy.

 Nevertheless, chance (and experience) could be on their side and they *might* achieve both of these goals at the same time.

-And yet, I must say I was not impressed by what I saw. if haystack was designed 30 years ago, I could understand most of its choices.
+And yet, I must say I was not impressed by what I saw.
+If haystack was designed 30 years ago, I could understand most of its choices.
 But considering it wants to deal with the Internet of Things, it should rather be focused on the next 50 years.

 Here are some of my thoughts on Project Haystack.

-# Tags System (Which Are Not Tags)
+## Tags System (Which Are Not Tags)

 Haystack can look a little weird at first, but it's mostly because they use the term *tag* where people would usually use *property*.